sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 create -- Creates and returns a new object whose parent (or parents) is parent (or parents) and whose owner is as described below.

-obj `create` (obj parent [, obj owner]) obj `create` (list parents [, obj owner])
+obj `create` (obj parent [, obj owner] [, int anon-flag] [, list init-args]) obj `create` (list parents [, obj owner] [, int anon-flag] [, list init-args])

 Creates and returns a new object whose parents are parents (or whose parent is parent) and whose owner is as described below.
-If any of the given parents objects are neither valid nor #-1 then E_INVARG is raised.
-The given parents objects must be valid and fertile (i.e., their ‘f’ bit must be set) or else the programmer must own parents or be a wizard; otherwise E_PERM is raised.
+If any of the given parents are not valid, or if the given parent is neither valid nor #-1, then E_INVARG is raised.
+The given parents objects must be valid and must be usable as a parent (i.e., their ‘a’ or ‘f’ bits must be true) or else the programmer must own parents or be a wizard; otherwise E_PERM is raised.
+Futhermore, if anon-flag is true then ‘a’ must be true; and, if anon-flag is false or not present, then ‘f’ must be true.
+Otherwise, E_PERM is raised unless the programmer owns parents or is a wizard.
 E_PERM is also raised if owner is provided and not the same as the programmer, unless the programmer is a wizard.

-After the new object is created, its initialize verb, if any, is called with no arguments.
+After the new object is created, its initialize verb, if any, is called.
+If init-args were given, they are passed as args to initialize.
 The new object is assigned the least non-negative object number that has not yet been used for a created object.
 Note that no object number is ever reused, even if the object with that number is recycled.

-//TODO update for ToastCore's built in recycler, or whatever that is.

 > Note: This is not strictly true, especially if you are using ToastCore and the `$recycler`, which is a great idea.
 If you don't, you end up with extremely high object numbers.
 However, if you plan on reusing object numbers you need to consider this carefully in your code.
 You do not want to include object numbers in your code if this is the case, as object numbers could change.
 Use corified references instead (IE: ` @prop #0.my_object #objnum` allows you to use $my_object in your code.
 If the object number ever changes, you can change the reference without updating all of your code.)

+If anon-flag is false or not present, the new object is a permanent object and is assigned the least non-negative object number that has not yet been used for a created object.
+Note that no object number is ever reused, even if the object with that number is recycled.

+If anon-flag is true, the new object is an anonymous object and is not assigned an object number.
+Anonymous objects are automatically recycled when they are no longer used.

-The owner of the new object is either the programmer (if owner is not provided), the new object itself (if owner was given as `#-1`), or owner (otherwise).
+The owner of the new object is either the programmer (if owner is not provided), the new object itself (if owner was given and is invalid, or owner (otherwise).

 The other built-in properties of the new object are initialized as follows: